bangbangcon/bangbangcon.github.io/speakers.md

 ## Speakers

-We're currently anonymizing and reviewing talk proposals!
-Stay tuned to find out who will be speaking at !!Con 2016.
+Stay tuned to find out who will be speaking at !!Con 2016!

 </section>